 Created Element Arena, a fair-to-play elemental battle royale game featuring collectable, anime-inspired heroes and combo-based action.
 Raised $1.2 million dollars in venture funding from great investors including Riot Games, Skycatcher Fund, and Everblue Management to accomplish this.

-Developed and tested methodically, which involved >50 external play tests, and test-launching 20 versions of the game to >25,000 players across SEA and North America.
-We made the call to kill the game before soft launching it.
+Developed and tested methodically, which involved >50 external play tests, and test-launching 20 versions of the game to >60,000 players across SEA and North America.
+We made the call to kill the game before soft launching it due to limited funds.

 I was the product manager, art and game design director of a team of 7.
 We succeeded in building an engaging combat, intuitive menu elements, and rapidly iterating with data-supported decisions.
 Of many things, I specifically contributed combat design (character kits and arenas), progression systems, visual design, and led qualitative and data-driven game optimizations.

 Play games together instantly with mobile-web group games.